scottleechua/scottleechua.github.io/_comics/doorkeeper.md

 - After *Trese*, these Filipino komiks deserve their own animated adaptation -- *[Metroscene Mag](https://www.metroscenemag.com/2021/06/after-trese-these-filipino-komiks-deserves-adaptation.html)*
 - Pinay illustrators talk about their experiences working on comics -- *[Cosmopolitan](https://www.cosmo.ph/lifestyle/career-money/what-it-s-like-to-be-women-in-the-comic-industry-a704-20171211-lfrm)*
 - The Komikon report: Madly into the mainstream -- *[Philippine Inquirer](https://lifestyle.inquirer.net/280006/komikon-report-madly-mainstream/#ixzz4zUFw027g)*
-- Let's Talk Komiks: Ethan Chua and Scott Lee Chua on creating Philippine history / mythology comic *Doorkeeper* -- *[Flipgeeks](http://www.flipgeeks.com/pinoy-komiks-dc-marvel-etc/lets-talk-komiks-ethan-and-scott-chua-on-creating-doorkeeper)*
+- Let's Talk Komiks: Ethan Chua and Scott Lee Chua on creating *Doorkeeper* -- *[Flipgeeks](http://www.flipgeeks.com/pinoy-komiks-dc-marvel-etc/lets-talk-komiks-ethan-and-scott-chua-on-creating-doorkeeper)*

 #### *Doorkeeper* in the community
 - In 2020 during the community quarantine, we put *Doorkeeper* up online for free, with the gracious support of Summit Books.